 Content should have well thought out exercises with solutions provided

-It should be structured into the curriculum in the right way
+It should be structured into the curriculum and targeted at the right level.

 That means that for the majoring of the time you will be using material